Marks & Spencer loses UK clothing market share - data

-LONDON Marks & Spencer (MKS.L), Britain's biggest clothing retailer, lost market share over the last three months, industry data showed on Thursday, reversing a small gain late last year that was heralded by its chief executive as a sign his recovery plan was working.
+LONDON Marks & Spencer, Britain's biggest clothing retailer, lost market share over the last three months, industry data showed on Thursday, reversing a small gain late last year that was heralded by its chief executive as a sign his recovery plan was working.

 Data from research group Kantar Worldpanel, seen by Reuters, showed M&S's share of the UK fashion market declined 0.2 percent in the 24 weeks to February 16 and was down 0.4 percent in the latter 12 weeks of the period.